reprozip-news-apps/reprozip-web/docs/index.rst

 The following flags can also be used when running the ``reprounzip dj replay`` application:

 * ``--quiet``: hides terminal messages.
-* ``--standalone``: opens the archived news app in your default Web browser instead of Chromium.
+* ``--standalone``: runs the archived news app as a wayback collection you can share over the web.
+Does not launch a browser.
 * ``--skip-setup``: skips the ``reprounzip setup`` step.
 This option can only be used if the news app was already unpacked by ReproZip.
 * ``--skip-run``: skips the ``reprounzip run`` step.
 This option can only be used if the news app was already unpacked by ReproZip.
 * ``--skip-destroy``: does not destroy the Docker container and ``<target>`` directory after replaying the news app.